 With restored trust, a range of procedural tools become available for small group decision-making and organizational development.
 Effective approaches for supporting and sustaining working relationships exist, even in the presence of diverse opinions and perspectives.
 I will first address the problem of trust in the coming chapters, and then proceed to discuss a range of useful tactics, methods and techniques.

 Trust will always be the first priority and challenge.
 Working with people, especially in complex circumstances, is rarely easy.
 But, with a willingness to learn new skills and to engage with an interested and inquisitive attitude it can be done.
 Our society has ample experience with making this work.
 We have to have the will to make it work.

 If the concerned reader questions the practical viability of this assertion, but has a genuine interest in knowing how it can be realized, please read on.

-This proposition—that Americans build genuine community in place, with their current neighbors—is not, and cannot be based on the invention of community as a new institution.
+This proposition—that Americans build authentic community in place, with their current neighbors—is not, and cannot be based on the invention of community as a new institution.
 Nor can it depend simply on individual good-will.
 A coherent and time-tested institution, community has existed since the dawn of civilization.
 It is no less a function of human development than our mind and body.
 To imagine that it can be contrived by means of human inventiveness is not reasonable.

 It will be necessary to reject both imposed collectivism and a degraded social disorder, acknowledging instead the needs of personal identity and civil coherence which, as outlined above, have determined the character of communities for millennia.

 It is also necessary that we gain a realistic understanding of the challenge that genuine community presents at the present time.
 Reconstructing this essential anchor for human well-being cannot happen overnight.
 It will be a significant learning experience, and can only take place when we open ourselves to new ways of thinking and being.
 Such a challenge is always difficult for people.
 So it is that we must recognize the project as personal and deeply meaningful for American citizens.